-- Before setting up a consultation, review the formatting information on our Format Guide web page, particularly the University Guidelines Manual, the Mini Manuscript, and the Guidelines Checklist.
+- Before setting up a consultation, review the formatting information on our Format Guide web page, particularly the University Guidelines Manual and the Mini Manuscript.
 The answers to many of your questions can be found there.

 - Have specific formatting questions ready.
 Include them in your email for online consultations or make a prioritized list for walk-in consultations to be sure your most important questions are answered.

 - Prepare the preliminary pages (abstract, title page, signature page, table of contents, etc.) for us to read through.
 These pages have very specific formatting and can be challenging.

 - You do not have to have the complete document or one that has been approved by all the members of your committee.
 If you can provide examples of your preliminary pages, a few tables and/or figures, at least one chapter, one appendix, and your references list or bibliography, we should be able to advise you about any major formatting revisions needed that you can apply to other parts of your manuscript.